TAMustafa/ResumeCheckerAPI/backend/README.md

   - Only accepts PDF files
   - Returns the CV analysis

-  **File Management:**
+  **File Handling & Privacy:**
-  - Files are stored in the `uploaded_cvs` directory
+  - CV PDFs are validated and processed in-memory/on-disk transiently
-  - Filenames are preserved from the uploaded file
+  - Files are deleted immediately after analysis (no server retention)
   - Only PDF files are accepted

   - Content-Type: multipart/form-data